brumleger/p5js-applecatch/README.md

-# p5js-applecatch
+# Catch the fruit

-A game which purpose is to catch an apple using the library p5js
+This game's purpose is to catch the fruit.
+It contains multiple levels.
+After each level the speed of which the apple falls becomes faster.

+© Brumleger